Meghan Markle Makes A Surprise Solo Trip To New York City For This Reason

 In January, HRH The Duchess of Sussex @SussexRoyal was appointed Royal Patron of @SmartWorksCharity, an organisation that aims to provide clothes and coaching – and a large dose of self-belief – to unemployed women in need.
 Click the link in bio to read the piece, originally penned by The #DuchessofSussex for the September 2019 #ForcesForChange issue, in which she shares a new initiative designed to foster a sense of community.

-The Inquisitr recently reported that Markle will have a busy week ahead once she returns from her quick trip abroad as her capsule collection she designed alongside pal Misha Nonoo will debut at Smart Works in London.
-The collection which will consist of workwear for women will debut on September 12.
+The Inquisitr recently reported that Markle will have a busy week ahead once she returns from her quick trip abroad.
+The clothing collection she designed alongside Misha Nonoo will debut at Smart Works in London.
+The collection, consisting of workwear for women, will debut on September 12.

-The collection for Smart Works will include, according to Fox News, a shirt, trousers, a blazer, a dress, and a bag.
-The line will include “workwear” pieces that will be available for “at least two weeks” after the September 12 launch date, reported the news website.
-The Duchess of Sussex was named a patron of Smart Works by Queen Elizabeth in January of this year.
+The Smart Works collection will include, according to Fox News, a shirt, trousers, a blazer, a dress, and a bag.
+The “workwear” pieces will be available for “at least two weeks” after the September 12 launch date, reported the news website.
+The Duchess of Sussex was named a patron of Smart Works by Queen Elizabeth in January.

 View this post on Instagram